 SEC.
 5.01.
 Permit Required.
 In accordance with this Ordinance, no person shall construct, lateral Wastewater infrastructure without first obtaining a written permit from the District and paying all fees and connection charges.

 SEC.
 5.02.
 Design and Construction Requirements.
-Design and construction of lateral Wastewater infrastructure shall be in accordance with the rules, regulations and ordinances of the District.
+Design and construction of lateral wastewater infrastructure shall be in accordance with the rules, regulations and ordinances of the District.

 SEC.
 5.03.
 Minimum Size and Slope.
-The size and slope of the lateral infrastructure shall be subject to the approval of the General Manager, but in no event shall the diameter be less than four (4) inches.
+The size and slope of the lateral infrastructure shall be subject to the approval of the District Manager, but in no event shall the diameter be less than four (4) inches.
 The slope of such 4-inch pipe shall not be less than one-fourth (1/4) inch per foot.

 SEC.
 5.04.
 Lateral Infrastructure.
 No building Wastewater infrastructure shall be laid parallel to or within three (3) feet of any bearing wall which might thereby be weakened.
-The building Wastewater shall be laid at uniform grade and in straight alignment.
+The building wastewater shall be laid at uniform grade and in straight alignment.
 Changes in direction shall be made only in conformance with the Uniform Plumbing Code (“UPC”).

 SEC.
 5.05.
 Separate Lateral Infrastructure.
-Every building or industrial facility must be separately connected to a District infrastructure.
+Every building, commercial or industrial facility must be separately connected to a District infrastructure.
 Any exceptions may be reviewed by the District. .

 SEC.
 5.06.
 Existing Lateral Infrastructure.
-Existing lateral infrastructure may be used in connection with new buildings upon review and testing by the District Inspector, to meet all requirements of the District.
+Existing lateral infrastructure may be considered for use in connection with new buildings upon review and testing by the District and , shall meet all requirements of the District.

 SEC.
 5.07.
 Cleanouts.
 Cleanouts in building laterals shall be provided in accordance with all applicable rules, regulations and ordinances.
 All cleanouts shall be watertight and shall comply with the UPC.

 SEC.
 5.08.
 Lateral Too Low.
-In all buildings in which any building lateral is too low to permit gravity flow to the District infrastructure, sanitary Wastewater carried by such building shall be lifted by artificial means, approved by the General Manager, and discharged to the District infrastructure at the expense of the applicant.
-In all buildings in which the floor level is below the elevation of the nearest manhole located upstream from the point at which the lateral Wastewater intersects the main, a backflow prevention device, to be owned and maintained by lot owner, shall be installed in the building Wastewater system at the expense of the applicant.
-Sewage lift stations shall be constructed outside the building.
+In all buildings in which any building lateral is too low to permit gravity flow to the District infrastructure, wastewater carried by such building shall be lifted by a private pump station, maintained, and owned by the property owner, , approved by the District Manager, and discharged to the District infrastructure at the expense of the applicant.
+In all buildings in which the floor level is below the elevation of the nearest manhole located upstream from the point at which the lateral wastewater intersects the main, a backflow prevention protection device, to be owned and maintained by the property owner, shall be installed in the building wastewater system at the expense of the applicant.
+Private pump stations shall be constructed outside the building.

+The private pump station (pump station) design (District will require a standard 1.5 x working pressure), pump equipment and alarm system shall be approved by the District, prior to installation.
+All costs for installation, maintenance, operation, and repair of the pump station are the responsibility of the property owner.
+Any failure of the pump station which results in wastewater backup, and/or any wastewater overflow into or onto private or public property, is the responsibility of the pump station/property owner.
+Any costs incurred by the District as a result of the pump station failure, shall be paid by and are the responsibility of the pump station/property owner.

+The District shall have the authority, at any time, to inspect the pump station.

 SEC.
 5.09.
 Joints and Connections.
-All excavations required for the installation of a side lateral infrastructure shall be open trench work unless otherwise approved by the General Manager.
-Pipe laying and backfill shall be performed in accordance with the rules, regulations and ordinances of the District, except that no backfill shall be placed until the work has been inspected.
+All excavations required for the installation of a side lateral infrastructure shall be open trench work unless otherwise approved by the District Manager.
+Pipe laying and backfill shall be performed in accordance with the rules, regulations and ordinances of the District, except that no backfill shall be placed until the work has been inspected, by the District or authorized representative.